Hybrids are exciting golf clubs that can help senior golfers recapture their lost swing speed by increasing the quality of their contact.

 - Plays like a larger fairway wood, not as tight as a compact hybrid

-TaylorMade’s latest line of clubs, the SIM MAX, also includes a well-crafted hybrid that smokes the competition among luxury hybrids with a combination of raw muscle and innovative design.
+TaylorMade’s SIM MAX includes a well-crafted hybrid that smokes the competition among luxury hybrids with a combination of raw muscle and innovative design.

 Although there are no adjustable features with the hybrid, the SIM MAX can be creative on the course.
 If you love experimenting with different shots from various lies on the fairway and in the rough, the SIM MAX is more than a game to help you achieve your goals.